shreyan001/glok-dapp/README.md

 About Glok
 Glok is built using the following technologies:

-Next.js
+Next.js,
-Langchain + Vercel Next.js template
+Langchain + Vercel Next.js template,
-LLama3 and BERT
+LLama3 and BERT,
-Hardhat for Local node
+Hardhat for Local node,
-Remix for Smart Contract Create &  Deploy WalletConnect Web3modal ethers.js
+Remix for Smart Contract Create &  Deploy, WalletConnect Web3modal, ethers.js,
-Additionally, Glok uses Ankr RPC for its operations.
+Additionally, Glok uses Ankr RPC for its operations,

 The contract for Glok is deployed on Scroll Sepolia with the following details: